 Commonwealth Care.
 The fiscal 2010 budget currently includes \$723 million for Commonwealth Care.
-With one possible exception discussed below, the program will continue to provide state-subsidized health coverage to eligible adult individuals under 300% of the federal poverty level.
-The fiscal 2010 budgeted amount for Commonwealth Care is lower than fiscal 2009 program spending for two reasons: (i) as proposed by the Legislature and currently enacted, the program's budget assumes that Commonwealth Care will no longer provide health insurance to "aliens with special status" (about 30,000 legal immigrants who do not qualify for federal reimbursement); and (ii) budgeted amounts reflect new savings initiatives designed to control Commonwealth Care costs while maintaining the integrity of the program.

-In addition to the \$723 million already allocated for Commonwealth Care, the Governor has separately proposed providing an additional \$70 million to continue state-subsidized coverage for aliens with special status (funded by redirecting other spending that the Governor vetoed on July 29, 2009 and using increased federal Medicaid matching funds based on updated projections).
-This proposal is pending before the Legislature.
+The fiscal 2010 budgeted amount for Commonwealth Care is lower than fiscal 2009 program spending for two reasons: (i) as proposed by the Legislature and enacted into law, Commonwealth Care coverage previously provided to "aliens with special status" (about 31,000 legal immigrants who do not qualify for federal reimbursement) was terminated as of September 1, 2009; and (ii) budgeted amounts reflect new savings initiatives designed to control Commonwealth Care costs while maintaining the integrity of the program.
+In addition to the \$723 million already allocated for Commonwealth Care, on August 7, 2009, the Governor approved legislation providing an additional \$40 million to continue state-subsidized health coverage for these aliens with special status through June 30, 2010.
+On August 31, 2009, the Governor and the Connector Authority announced plans to contract with a health plan to offer this continuing coverage beginning as early as October 1, 2009.